-In this manual, you can find direct links for further information on each tool, with examples of applications and best practices.
-All the tools from last year's version are included, with additional new ones.
+In the Manual, you can find direct links for further information on each tool, with examples of applications and best practices.
+All the tools from the previous version are included, with additional ones on how to engage different types of stakeholders.